1988–89 Atlanta Hawks season

 A ticket for a November 1988 game between the Hawks and the Charlotte Hornets.

 The 1988–89 Atlanta Hawks season was the 40th season for the Atlanta Hawks in the National Basketball Association, and their 21st season in Atlanta, Georgia.

+Season summary

+Off-season

-After falling into the second round of the NBA playoffs for three straight seasons, the Hawks signed free agent and All-Star forward Moses Malone, who won a championship with the Philadelphia 76ers in the 1983 NBA Finals, acquired All-Star guard Reggie Theus from the Sacramento Kings, and signed undrafted rookie small forward Duane Ferrell during the off-season.
-However, Kevin Willis was out with a broken foot suffered during the preseason, and was later on suspended indefinitely for missing functions and rehabilitation therapy.
+After falling into the second round of the NBA playoffs for three straight seasons, the Hawks signed free agent and All-Star forward Moses Malone, who won an NBA championship with the Philadelphia 76ers in the 1983 NBA Finals, acquired All-Star guard Reggie Theus from the Sacramento Kings before draft day, and signed undrafted rookie small forward Duane Ferrell during the off-season.
+However, Kevin Willis was out due to a broken foot suffered during the preseason, and was later on suspended indefinitely for missing functions and rehabilitation therapy.
+Before beginning this season properly, the Hawks would become the first team to play a preseason match in the Soviet Union, with them barely beating the Soviet Georgia All-Stars 85–84 on July 25, 1988.